iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 ---------------------------------------------------------------------
 Most recent Extra curricular Activities & Achievements

 • Trained in Abacus 🧮.
+I was trained for years in this.
 Participant at National and State level competition
 • Played Volleyball in high school at Zonal & Taluk level

+• Apart from these I played following sports Kho-Kho, Kabbadi, Throw ball, Cricket.
+• I was active in mobile, web based and desktop games aswell such as Clash of Clans, Clash Royale, Far Cry, Call of Duty, Need for Speed, FIFA, PUB-G. I like Strategy and Battle Royale genre.
+• When I was in school, I had interests in creative arts as well and participated in dance, drama, craft related events

 --------------------------------------------------------------------